Skip to main content

 The Friday Fear

 Every engineering team has the rule: no deployments on Friday.
-It makes sense when deployments are scary, when a bad release means working the weekend, when rollbacks are manual, when nobody's sure what changed.
+It makes sense when deployments are scary, when a bad release means working the weekend, when rollbacks are manual, and when nobody is sure what changed.
 But the rule is a symptom, not a solution.
-If you can't deploy on Friday, your deployment pipeline is broken.
+If you cannot deploy on Friday, your deployment pipeline is broken.
+The underlying problem is a lack of confidence in the release process.
+Confidence comes from automation, observability, and fast rollbacks.
+If any of those three are missing, every deployment is a gamble regardless of the day of the week.

 What Broken Looks Like

-We worked with an enterprise ML platform where every deployment took 2 weeks and required coordination across multiple teams.
+We worked with an enterprise ML platform where every deployment took 2 weeks and required coordination across 4 teams via a shared Google Sheet.
+The process involved manual Docker builds on a developer laptop, a hand-edited Kubernetes manifest committed directly to main, a Slack message to the SRE team asking them to kubectl apply, and a 30-minute manual smoke test checklist in a Confluence page.
 A deployment on Friday at 4pm?
 Expect to work the weekend.
 Team morale was tanking.
 Engineers were spending more time on deployment logistics than on building features.
-The problem wasn't the people.
-It was the process.
+Their mean time to recovery (MTTR) after a bad deployment was 4 hours because rollbacks required manually finding the previous Docker image tag, editing the manifest again, and reapplying.

 GitOps: The Foundation